 After you pay your bills, it’s then time to pay yourself.
 It may be tired advice, but it’s common for a reason: it’s important.
 You should ear mark a percentage of each pay check to automatically go into your savings account.

 This helps reduce the likelihood you’ll spend it first.
-It also makes saving a priority instead of taking an “I’ll save whatever I have left over at the end of the month” mentality.
+It also makes saving money a priority instead of taking an “I’ll save whatever I have left over at the end of the month” mentality.

 5. Nickname your savings accounts